 - Funding from HIV/AIDS-focused organizations:

-Funding from federal agencies:
+- Funding from federal agencies:

 State departments of human services and departments of health may offer funding for all or part of the

 - Private insurance may also cover HIV screenings for people at an increased risk of contracting the virus.